Aarav11-vaish/Aarav11-vaish/README.md

 ### 💼  Things that I'm currently working on:
 * Learning Front-End Web:computer: Development(HTML,CSS,bootstrap,javascript)
-* Learning some frameworks:art: Flask,tensorflow,Scikit-learn
+* Learning some frameworks:art: Flask,Scikit-learn, ReactJS
-* Looking forward to take a NLP ,LLM , GenerativeAI:calling: course in future.
+* Looking forward to make some projects that could be useful in real-world.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself: